Article Summary: West Virginia National Parks

 Check Out: 40 EPIC National Parks In Washington D.C.

-Established in 1978, New River Gorge National River was re-designated as New River Gorge National Park and Preserve in 2021.
+In 2020, the New River Gorge National River was re-designated as New River Gorge National Park & Preserve, reflecting its expanded role as a protected area for both recreation and conservation.

 Outdoor Activities at New River Gorge